- 1 Why I Started Selfhacked

 - Sprouted sunflower seeds or regular Sunflower seeds

 - Sunflower Lecithin - after meals for PS and PC.

 So what is life like now?

-All of my blood results are optimal in terms of anti-aging and peak health.
+All of my blood results are pretty good in terms of anti-aging and peak health.
 For example my fasting blood sugar is 80 without supplements or exercise (I experimented without taking supplements for a few weeks), whereas it used to be 94, and that was with lots of supplements and exercise to bring it down.
-Also, my LDL cholesterol used to be high and it has since come down to normal levels.
-All other blood results are likewise optimal for anti aging standards.

 Though not a health issue, over the past 11 years I have gained around 40 IQ points.

 At 15, I took a PSAT and scored an equivalent of a 400 on the verbal (less than the 50th percentile for my age group).

 At 23, I took the SAT twice and both times scored a perfect 800 on the verbal.
 Both scores weren’t a result of practice effects, since I didn’t study for it at 15 or 23.

 At 27, my reading ability is significantly better now than it ever was.
 On an SAT verbal score it would probably translate to greater than 1000, if such a score were possible.